altdesignpatterns/lab/README.md

-Labs for the Alternative Design Patterns lecture at Gdansk University
+Labs for the Alternative Design Patterns lecture at Politechnika Gdańska